pyroscope/rtorrent-ps/README.rst

 You can also build the latest source of the main rTorrent project (including its ``libtorrent``), with all the settings and rpath linking of the ``rtorrent-ps`` builds.
+This is intended to be used for checking compatibility of patches with the head of the core project, and preparing PRs for it.
+You will *not get a stable system* and these builds are in no way recommended for production use.

 Start by checking out the two projects as siblings of the ``rtorrent-ps`` workdir.
 Then use these commands to build them: